juxhouse/bela-resources/API.md

 ### `add-dependencies`

-Receives an array of element paths and adds them as direct dependencies `to` of the given `from`.
+Receives an array of dependencies and adds them as direct dependencies `to` of the given `from`.

 This operation:
   - DOES NOT remove old dependencies `to` from `from`, so that multiple different uploads from different sources can contribute dependencies `to` to a same `from`.
 To delete old dependencies, use the `garbage-collect` operation.